Revised CBSE Class 12 Economics Syllabus (Reduced 30%): PDF Download

 - Revision is very critical for every student.
 So, to have a proper revision try to solve the Economics sample papers.

 For better and advanced learning, students must Enroll Now with Vidya Setu.
 Vidya Setu is renowned for outstanding results every year.
 For all the latest and updated information regarding Class 11 and class 12, visit this page.
-The direct link to download the CBSE Class 12 Chemistry Syllabus is given below.
+The direct link to download the CBSE Class 12 Economics Syllabus is given below.
+Class 12 economics reduced syllabus is provided below, download now.

 Frequently Asked Questions